2aj20/car_manager/README.md

 ### start
 ```
 # local run with sqlite
-# in the existing fuel.db are some dummy data for the user with name "YOUR_USERNAME"
+# in the existing fuel.db are some dummy data for the user admin:admin123
+# at /user you can create new users
 flask run --debug --no-debugger
 ```